August Šenoa: Work

+Šenoa's contributions to Croatian literature are often considered peerless; he is called the "father of the Croatian novel" and of Croatian realism.
+The short period in which he wrote his oeuvre is even called the "Šenoan Age" (Šenoino doba).
+His novels and plays have been framed as embodying the Volksgeist of the era and leaving behind the traditional view of Croatia's precarious position at the center of the crossroads of Europe, flanked by the Orthodox East and Ottoman Turks to the south, leaving Croatia to "[pin] all her hopes upon the House of Habsburg".
+Rather, he paints the Austro-Hungarian Empire as an enticing Western woman.
+Tatiana Kuzmic, a professor of the South Slavic languages at Harvard University, notes the following about this characterization:

+His work advocated deeply for a national unity across Yugoslavia by appealing to the shared characteristics rather than their differences.
+He compared the five Yugoslav peoples – Slovenes, Croats, Serbs, Bosnians, and Montenegrins – to the five fingers of a single hand and appealed his Yugoslavism to the public through common "blood enemies".

+Šenoa wrote his novels as distant historical fiction, as critiquing the current political situation could have proved dangerous and opened himself to censorship; both The Goldsmith's Treasure and The Peasant Revolt take place in the 16th century.
+In an 1874 issue of Vienac, he wrote:

 In his novels, he fused national romanticism characterized by buoyant and inventive language with realistic depictions of the growth of the petite bourgeois class.

-This "father of the Croatian novel" (and modern national literature) is known for his mass Cecildemillean scenes and poetic description of oppressed Croatian peasantry and nobility struggling against foreign rule (Venetians, Austrians/Germans and Hungarians) and romanticised period from the 15th to the 18th century.
-It has become a commonplace phrase that "Šenoa created the Croatian reading public", especially by writing in a popular style.
+His work is known for Cecildemillean scenes and poetic description of oppressed Croatian peasantry and nobility struggling against foreign rule (Venetians, Austrians/Germans and Hungarians) and romanticized period from the 15th to the 18th century. Šenoa is often credited with "creating the Croatian reading public".

 Legacy

 In 2008, a total of 182 streets in Croatia were named after August Šenoa, making him the person with the seventh most streets in the country named after him.

 Šenoa's birth house is located at 27 Ivo Mallin House.
 It is open to visitors.
 The house suffered damage in the 2020 Zagreb earthquake, but was later reopened.